VRConservation/neca_jpa/jpa.md

 Processing biomass from thinning is challenging; https://doi.org/10.3390/en14092696 found that the cost of forest restoration far exceeds current market prices for biomass. https://doi.org/10.1093/jof/109.4.208 point out that supply guarantees, industry presence, transportation, and the value of the biomass are limiting factors to utilization, whereas agency staffing, budgets, compliance, and partnership aggravated utilization problems rather than impeding progress.
 A burn pile inventory across California showed massive wood tonnages scattered through national forests and other lands [@pile].
 Yet burning those piles is likely more expensive than transporting them to a facility for processing ([Barker et al 2024](https://doi.org/10.3389/ffgc.2024.1496190)).

-Transportation subsidies to move this feedstock to central locations or nearby facilities, as well as establishing right-sized facilities in areas with sufficient feedstocks could be a crucial missing component in addressing the wildfire problem across the western United States.[^dead] Transporting the feedstock to a central location, accessible and central to processors, biomass facilities, and wood product businesses, would help move the biomass out of the woods, mitigating fire risk while also facilitating the centralization of long-term feedstock contracts with landowners and managing agencies.
+Transportation subsidies to move this feedstock to central locations or nearby facilities, as well as establishing right-sized facilities in areas with sufficient feedstock, could be a crucial missing component in addressing the wildfire problem across the western United States.[^dead] Transporting the feedstock to a central location, accessible and central to processors, biomass facilities, and wood product businesses, would help move the biomass out of the woods, mitigating fire risk while also facilitating the centralization of long-term feedstock contracts with landowners and managing agencies.

 For instance, [Regenerative Forest Solutions](https://www.regenerativeforestsolutions.org) identified approximately half (242,365 acres) of Sonoma County's forested acres as feasible for treatments ({numref}`sonoma`).
-Creation of a coordinating entity and establishment of a wood campus at an existing, permitted sawmill site, Berry’s Sawmill in Cazadero, California, were identified as effective strategies for enabling an increase in utilizing forest biomass residuals [@costa].
+Creation of a coordinating entity and establishment of a wood campus at an existing, permitted sawmill site, Berry’s Sawmill in Cazadero, California, were identified as effective strategies for enabling an increase in the utilization of forest biomass residuals [@costa].
 Creating similar  entities and wood campuses across the West could make it easier for investors to de-risk investments.
 Joint Powers Authorities may be an organizational template that can meet these needs. @swezy cautioned against starting new sort yards in northeast California, instead focusing on supporting existing biomass facilities, offering insurance to existing wood yards, and securing funding for a consistent pipeline of environmentally compliant (CEQA/NEPA) projects on which operators can bid.

-However, an overarching limitation to utilize forest biomass is the inability to commercialize small diameter wood, slash, or other wood waste.
+However, an overarching limitation to utilizing forest biomass is the inability to commercialize small-diameter wood, slash, or other wood waste.
 A vast amount of biomass in this category is outside of Timber Harvest Plans (THPs) and Nonindustrial Timber Management Plans (NTMPs).
-Utilizing this wood could reduce high grading to offset the costs of timber management and open opportunities for community-based wood products.[^temra] @delyser found that 39-50% of forest treatment costs could be offset through the recovery and utilization of non-commercial wood as the highest and best use of this material and an important contributor to Climate Smart Forestry [see @nabuurs].
-It's possible that JPAs could also help broker increaseed utilization of wood products working with CAL FIRE to examine pathways to increase utlization across all organizations and communities.
+Utilizing this wood could reduce high-grading to offset the costs of timber management and open opportunities for community-based wood products.[^temra] @delyser found that 39-50% of forest treatment costs could be offset through the recovery and utilization of non-commercial wood as the highest and best use of this material and an important contributor to Climate Smart Forestry [see @nabuurs].
+It's possible that JPAs could also help broker increased utilization of wood products, working with CAL FIRE to examine pathways to increase utilization across all organizations and communities.

 [^dead]: The rule of thumb is a maximum 50-mile deadhead (empty trailer returning after dropping off payload) trip for timber or other forest products.